 York in the north of England is one of England's greatest cities, which dates back to Roman times and was once a major Viking settlement.
 York has long been the second seat of the Church of England after Canterbury.

 King Arthur is one of Britain’s greatest legendary figures, with his origins lost in the mists of time.
 The mythical king, who many think could have been a real person, is associated with numerous landmarks across the country.
 Enjoy a tailor-made tour exploring King Arthur's Britain with Janet Redler Travel & Tourism, discovering the sites and locations linked to Arthurian legend.

-Discover the history of the UK and Ireland through its archives, collections and manuscripts on a tailor-made tour with Janet Redler Travel & Tourism.
+Discover the history of the UK and Ireland through its archives, collections and manuscripts on a tailor-made tour with Janet Redler Travel.
 The Book of Kells at Trinity College Dublin is one of the most famous manuscripts in the world, but there are many other historical documents which shed light on the fascinating history of these countries.